 “And fucking stop with the Taylor Swift shit already.”
 Penny huffed, glaring at him.
 After motioning to the door, Penny closed his eyes and tried to recenter himself.
 Quentin smirked, satisfied at his successful attempt to further annoy his surly roommate.

 Deciding that it was probably in his best interest to give Penny some space, he got off his bed and grabbed his book bag.
 Heading in the direction of the library, Quentin thought now was as good a time as any to read up on the physical biology of magicians.
 Before he signed his Brakebills paperwork, Dean Fogg had taken the time to explain that since real magic is highly technical, in theory and execution, it will be extremely taxing on a magician’s mind and body.
 Therefore, a magical adept’s body will go through physical changes to better adapt to practicing magic.
 This being largely the result of magic being a living organism itself.
-It essentially mutated (although Fogg had skirted around the word “mutation”) an adept’s body to present as one of the sexual designations, serving multiple purposes that would be covered in a mandatory seminar during week two.
+It essentially mutated (although Fogg had skirted around the word “mutation”) an adept’s body to present as one of the sexual designations, serving multiple purposes that Fogg assured him covered in a mandatory seminar during week two.
 Quentin, however, was just itching to figure out how much Plover had either gotten right or pulled from magician biology.
 He loved Fillorianverse, obsessed over it, and the thought of it being real had him practically prancing to the library.

 Quentin was pleased when he finally found a comfortable looking nook, under a magical window, in the depths of the library.
 The scene beyond the pane was of a different location, a field somewhere snowy.
-There was no way the view could be of Brakebills, with the wards causing the campus to lag two months and twenty-eight days behind the rest of New York’s seasons, it was still warm and sunny within the school’s grounds.
+There was no way the view could be of Brakebills.
+Not with the wards causing the campus to lag two months and twenty-eight days behind the rest of New York’s seasons, it was still warm and sunny within the school’s grounds.

 Quentin chuckled a little as he cracked open the first book titled, “Designations for Dummies”.
 At least this publisher knew its audience, and opted for some humor.